kadena-community/kadena.js/packages/libs/client/NEW_README.md

   .addData("receiver", sender): IBuilder
 ```

-use transfer create and send the receiver guard
+To use `transfer-create` and send the receiver guard:

 ```typescript
 Pact.builder